kinjmshah/kinjmshah.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student studying Robotics in the Laboratory of Computational Sensing and Robotics at Johns Hopkins University, passionate about applications of **AI for Social Good**; in particular, designing technologies that improve accessibility.
+I am a recent graduate of Johns Hopkins University where I earned my MSE in Robotics in the Laboratory of Computational Sensing and Robotics.
+I am passionate about applications of **AI for Social Good**; in particular, designing technologies that improve accessibility or enabled personalized healthcare.
 My current research focuses on designing cognitive workload aware dynamic interfaces to improve human-AI interactions.

 My prior experiences involve research in point-of-care diagnostic device design and industry experience in technologies enabling accelerated R&D at global medical device and biotechnology companies.